Quantifying the mini-batching error in Bayesian inference for Adaptive Langevin dynamics: Adaptive Langevin dynamics

 This limit is well defined provided $\gradT( \log\PLe(\cdot|\tht)) \in L^2(\PLe(\cdot|\tht_0))$ for all $\tht \in \Theta$.
 Computing~$\Sigma(\tht)$ in~\eqref{eq:VarAnalytique} is intractable in general for two reasons: (i) $\tht_0$ is unknown and anyway the data points may even not be distributed according to $\PLe(\cdot|\tht_0)$; (ii) the integral over $x$ is possibly a high dimensional one or requires an evaluation cost of $\mathcal{O}(\Nd)$ to approximate it.
 We nonetheless use the formula~\eqref{eq:VarAnalytique} to compute the elements of~$\Sigma(\tht)$ in the low-dimensional case considered here to better understand the issues at stake.
 We plot in Figure~\ref{fig:var} the components $\Sigma_{11}(\tht)$, $\Sigma_{12}(\tht)$ and $\Sigma_{22}(\tht)$ of the symmetric matrix $\Sigma(\tht)$ in~\eqref{eq:VarAnalytique}.
 It is clear that the variance genuinely depends on the value of the parameter $\tht = (\tht_1, \tht_2)$, so that assumption~\eqref{eq:assConst} fails in this case.

-To check whether the failure of assumption~\eqref{eq:assConst} has an impact on the properties of AdL, we use the same dataset as described in Section~\ref{sec:mixture_model}.
+To check whether the failure of assumption~\eqref{eq:assConst} has an impact on the properties of AdL, we use the dataset described in Section~\ref{sec:mixture_model}.
 We run the numerical scheme~\eqref{eq:adl_scheme} for the following two cases: when $\xi$ is a $d\times d$ matrix or when it is a scalar.
 We fix $T= 10^6$, $\gamma = 1$ and $\eta = 0.1$.
 This last choice is motivated by metastability issues we noticed while using AdL for larger values of~$\eta$.
 We report in Figure~\ref{fig:AdL_Mixture} the $L^1$ error given by~\eqref{eq:erreur_L1}.
 Note first that using AdL greatly reduces the $L^1$ error compared to the results of Figure~\ref{fig:SGLD}, obtained with SGLD~\eqref{SGLD} or the numerical scheme~\eqref{GLA_minibatched} (which corresponds to Langevin dynamics with mini-batching).
+This allows to run simulations with much larger timesteps~$\dt$.
 However, AdL, in both cases, fails to completely correct the bias due to mini-batching.
 Consistently with the analysis of Section~\ref{sec:bias_adl}, we observe that the bias seems to scale linearly with~$\eps(n)\dt\| \Sigma_{\vectx}(\tht) - S^*\|_{L^2(\pi)}$ (where~$S^*$ is the $L^2(\pi)$-projection of~$\Sigma_\vectx$ onto the set of admissible matrices) when this quantity is sufficiently small.
 We numerically compute

 for the scalar case, and

 for the full matrix case.
 This is consistent with the numerical results for $\eps(n) \dt \leq 100$, where the error on the posterior distribution in the scalar case is roughly $3$ times larger than the error in the full matrix case.